-Until 2000, global events determined the movements of the Israeli risk premium, as well as those of other emerging markets.
-Domestic events (be they political or economic) had little influence on the risk premium in the short run.
+Until 2000, global events determined the movements of the Israeli risk premium, as well of other emerging markets.
+Domestic events (be they political or economic) had a small influence on the risk premium in the short run.
 This is probably because they are hard to evaluate and may not reflect a long-run change, at least until they are incorporated into a credible signal such as an improvement in Moody's credit rating.
-This suggests that today's extreme degree of capital market integration may facilitate international capital flows, but, at the same time, is accompanied by high volatility in financial markets, sometimes with no immediately apparent reason.
-One explanation for this is connected with the fact that much of the investment in foreign securities is handled through investment funds.
-Some of these funds operate in a way that requires them, once a crisis occurs in one emerging market, to liquidate tradable assets in other countries so as to provide liquidity to investors or in order to increase their holdings of safe assets and thus maintain a given risk profile.
-Investors may also demand a higher risk premium once a crisis occurs, possibly because they fear that emergency assistance by multilateral organizations to one country could limit the amount of funds available for assisting other countries.
+This suggests that the extreme degree of capital market integration today may facilitate international capital flows, but, at the same time, is accompanied by high volatility in financial markets, sometimes with no immediately apparent reason.
+One explanation for this phenomenon has to do with the fact that much of the investment in foreign securities is handled through investment funds.
+Some of these funds operate in a way that requires them, once a crisis takes place in one emerging market, to liquidate tradable assets in other countries order to provide liquidity to investors or in order to increase their holdings of safe assets and thus maintain a given risk profile.
+It is also possible that investors demand a higher risk premium once a crisis is observed, perhaps because they fear that emergency assistance by multilateral organizations to one country could limit the amount of fund available for assisting other countries.
 An implication of this may be that complete dependence on foreign capital could be risky, and local financial institutions still have a role as providers of funds even in today's global economy.
-This discussion also suggests that, because of the high comovement of asset prices across countries, the cost of capital of countries whose economic fundamentals are not closely correlated with those of other emerging markets may be, in some sense, 'too high.'
+This discussion suggests that, because of the high co-movement of asset prices across countries, the cost of capital of countries whose economic fundamentals are not closely correlated with those of other emerging markets may be, in some sense, "too high."

-In contrast with our findings for 1996-99, Israel's cost of capital seems to have been more sensitive to domestic events in 2000.
+In contrast with our findings for the years 1996-1999, Israel's cost of capital seems to have been more sensitive to domestic events in 2000.
 One possible explanation is the dramatic events in Israel during 2000.
-Another is that in periods of relative calm in global emerging markets (although not in US equity markets) country-specific events affect sovereign bond prices more than in periods of turmoil.
-A final possibility is that the increased holdings of bonds by Israeli citizens, probably at the expense of foreign institutional investors (see note 1) increased the sensitivity of bond prices to events within Israel.
+Another is that in periods of relative calm in global emerging markets (although not in US equity markets) country-specific events affect sovereign bond prices more in periods of turmoil.
+A final possibility is that the increased holdings of bonds by Israeli citizens (footnote 1) increased the sensitivity of bond prices to events within Israel.

-We are not sure why Israeli stocks traded abroad seem somewhat more sensitive to domestic political events than are sovereign bonds.
-One possibility is that these events affect growth expectations of traded companies but not the country risk of default.
-This could be related to the fact that, unlike growth prospects of individual firms, governments can make a conscious effort to avoid default even in the face of adverse news, and investors are aware of this behavior.
-Alternatively, the risk of default may be considered so remote, that domestic political events are not considered important.
-There is also a technical difference between sharp changes in bond 'spreads,' which can take place if there is a change in the risk premium on all emerging markets, and abnormal (or excess) stock returns, which identify changes in stock prices above and beyond market (or NASDAQ) fluctuations.
+We are not sure why Israeli stocks traded abroad seem, at least somewhat, more sensitive to domestic political events than sovereign bonds are.
+One possibility is that these events affect growth expectations and not the risk of default.
+This could be related to the fact that, unlike growth prospects of individual firms, governments can make a conscious effort to avoid defaults even in the face of adverse news, and investors are aware of this behavior.
+Alternatively, the risk of default is considered so remote, that domestic political events are not considered important.
+There is also a technical difference between changes in bond spreads, which can take place if there is a change in the risk premium on all emerging markets, and abnormal (excess) stock returns, which identify changes in stock prices above and beyond market (or NASDAQ) fluctuations.
 Thus, events affecting international capital flows to all emerging markets, or changes affecting all risky assets, may be reflected in sharp changes in the cost of Israel's sovereign debt but are unlikely to be reflected in abnormal stock returns.
-This may also explain why the events that affect bond spreads differ from those that affect stock returns.
+This may also explain why the list of events that affect bond spreads differs from the list of events that affect stock returns.